- If your costs are zero

 Of course, these aren’t free free but if you’re reading this, it’s likely you’ve got access to at least one.

 How we did it

-I helped my fiancé TB recently launch her Reiki / counselling / hypnotherapy business, Blossom Therapies, in the middle of the pandemic, using the exact principles covered in this post.
+I recently helped my wife (TB a.k.a.
+TinkerBell) launch her Reiki / light language / counselling / hypnotherapy business, Blossom Therapies, during the first coronavirus driven lockdown in the UK, using the exact principles covered in this post.

 Admittedly, when it comes to the implementation we’re using Keia to do nearly everything.
-See for yourself 🙂
+This is why 🙂

-Given the other demands of TB’s time (a part time role with the NHS, and new mother hopefully in the not too distant future), it’s a no brainer, for the price of a single chocolate bar a day.
+Given the other demands of TB’s time (a part time role with the NHS, and new mother hopefully in the not too distant future), it’s a no brainer, for less than the price of a small chocolate bar a day.

 It’s not just the hours saved though.

-If time is precious, this is even more so to us – peace of mind.
+If time is precious, something that’s even more so to us is peace of mind.

 It’s the immeasurable reassurance, that business requirements are being dealt with, like clockwork behind the scenes, so TB can focus on matters of the mind and soul.